iguessthislldo/opendds-devguide-converter/devguide/xtypes.rst

 Using XTypes, the application developer adds IDL annotations that indicate where the types may vary between publisher and subscriber and how those variations are handled by the middleware.

 This release of OpenDDS implements the XTypes specification version 1.3 at the Basic Conformance level, except for the Dynamic Types API.
-Some features described by the specification are not yet implemented in OpenDDS -- those are noted below in section :ref:`16.6`.
+Some features described by the specification are not yet implemented in OpenDDS -- those are noted below in section :ref:`Unsupported Features`.
 This includes IDL annotations that are not yet implemented.
-The “Specification Differences” section (:ref:`16.7`) describes situations where the implementation of XTypes in OpenDDS departs from or infers something about the specification.
+The “Specification Differences” section (:ref:`Differences from the specification`) describes situations where the implementation of XTypes in OpenDDS departs from or infers something about the specification.
 Specification issues have been raised for these situations.

-.. _16.2:

 ********
 Features
 ********

-.. _16.2.1:

 Extensibility
 =============